From the Renaissance to our Tables: a journey to (re)discover lost flavors.

-In this way was born the Renaissance shortbreads selection which reproduce the taste of that glorious period; just mention the famous Marzipan Tortelletti Cookies, a delicious pastry case enclosing sweet marzipan prepared with organic almonds of the Slow food presidium of Toritto, or also the Morselletti Biscottati Cookies, often appearing at banquets next to the bread, and are prepared with Organic rose water and star anise, as well as the Brazatelle Savoury Cookies, whose name comes from their shape similar to that of a bracelet.
+In this way was born the Renaissance shortbreads selection which reproduce the taste of that glorious period; just mention the famous Raffaello Tortelletti Cookies, a delicious pastry case enclosing sweet marzipan prepared with organic almonds of the Slow food presidium of Toritto, or also the Morselletti Biscottati Cookies, often appearing at banquets next to the bread, and are prepared with Organic rose water and star anise and the rich Mostazzoli del Duca, as well as the Brazatelle Savoury Cookies, whose name comes from their shape similar to that of a bracelet.

 Here then that the style and sophistication of the great courts of the Renaissance can be rediscovered, through little morsels whose flavor is a hymn to the encounter between the ancient and the modern, a little luxury to be allowed to rediscover, through the palate, the glory of ancient – but memorable – times!